 We have not only tried to give you first-hand information about the parks, but also a bit about the local areas, towns, things to do, etc.

+Our road trip through Utah starts at Zion.
 Zion National Park is the busiest of the Mighty 5 Utah National Parks and the third busiest in the United States, drawing nearly 5 million visitors each Year.
 That number grows annually.
 In fact, Zion jumped from 5th place in 2016 due to record numbers of visitors discovering the majestic views and hiking that is unmatched anywhere on the planet.
 Of course, that means one thing- crowds!
 Visiting Zion can be quite an ordeal depending on when you choose to see it.

 The main entrance to the park is at the south end of the canyon and travels north up the ever-narrowing corridor along the north fork of the Virgin River.
 There is an intersection at Canyon Junction which is where the East entrance comes in along the winding Zion-Mt Carmel Highway.
 This is also the farthest into the park you can drive your personal vehicle unless you are staying at the lodge.
 The increase in visitors has caused the park to limit auto travel and utilize a shuttle system.
 People are strongly encouraged to park at the Visitors Center and take the shuttles from there.